Inference of Causal Effects when Control Variables are Unknown: Introduction

-Our methodology builds upon the theory of M-estimation \cite{wooldridge_econometric_2010} and exploits theoretical properties established by \cite{loh_high-dimensional_2014} as well as a characterization of linear causal structures developed by \cite{zheng_dags_2018}.
-Learning causal structures involves imposing certain parametric constraints in M-estimation.
-The asymptotic theory for constrained M-estimation has been approached in, e.g., \cite{geyer_asymptotics_1994,shapiro_asymptotics_2000,andrews_estimation_1999, wang_asymptotics_1996}.
-However, the assumptions needed for these large-sample results to be valid, do not apply directly to the causal structures considered herein.
-We take a different approach, similar to that in \cite{stoica_cramer-rao_1998}, to derive the large-sample properties of the proposed confidence interval and prove its asymptotic validity.
-Our theoretical results are corroborated by numerical experiments, which demonstrate the ability of the method to correctly infer average causal effects in linear \scm{} without specifying a valid adjustment set.
+Therefore we take a different approach, inspired by \citet{stoica_cramer-rao_1998}, to derive the large-sample properties of the proposed confidence interval and prove its asymptotic validity.
+Our theoretical results are corroborated by numerical experiments, which demonstrate the ability of the method to correctly infer average causal effects in linear \scm{}s without specifying valid control variables.

+Lastly we emphasize that while our method builds upon insights from the causal discovery literature, its task is to infer the average causal effect and not a causal graph.

-\section{Problem formulation}
+\section{Problem Formulation}

-We begin by specifying the class of data models that we will consider and then proceed to define the target quantity that we seek to infer from data.
+We begin by specifying the class models for the data generating process that we will consider and then proceed to define the target quantity that we seek to infer from data.